Abigail/Abigail.github.io/Src/Trapped/root_25_leaper.md

 #### Square

-The %%PIECE%% takes a while to get trapped; it gets trapped after 800,494 steps.
+The **Root 25 Leaper** takes a while to get trapped; it gets trapped after 800,494 steps.

 #### Diamond

-The %%PIECE%% gets remains free a lot longer than on the Diamond
+The **Root 25 Leaper** gets remains free a lot longer than on the Diamond
 Square: it gets trapped after 69,275,961 steps.

 ### Wedge

 #### Folded

-The %%PIECE%% gets trapped a little sooner than on the Square Spiral: on step 644,454.
+The **Root 25 Leaper** gets trapped a little sooner than on the Square Spiral: on step 644,454.

 #### Flat

-The %%PIECE%% gets trapped much sooner than on any other numbering system; it gets trapped on step 80,152.
+The **Root 25 Leaper** gets trapped much sooner than on any other numbering system; it gets trapped on step 80,152.